storageos/cluster-operator/deploy/olm/csv-rhel/README.md

 `deploy/storageos-operators.configmap.yaml` and regenerate all the metadata files.

+__NOTE__: The above step is incorporated in the `make release` command.
+All the steps are automated to update and generate appropriate files.

 2. Run `make metadata-zip` from the root of the project to generate a metadata zip file at `/build/_output/storageos-olm-metadata.zip`.
 This file can be directly uploaded to the rhel operator metadata scanner for a new release.